cmseguin/rollup-plugin-react-scoped-css/README.md

 # rollup-plugin-react-scoped-css

-**IMPORTANT: This plugin should *probably* not be used in production...
-It is in a very early stage**
+**IMPORTANT: This plugin is still in its early phase, use at your own risk, but feel free to contribute.**

 ## Motivations
-While using react professionaly I realized that it was lacking the scopped css feature that I learned to love from Vue and Angular.
-While doing some reasearch I came across good plugins, but sadly were not compatible with vite and rollup.
-Thus, the reason why I created this plugin which was greatly inspired by the amazing work of [gaoxiaoliangz](https://github.com/gaoxiaoliangz) with his [react-scoped-css plugin](https://github.com/gaoxiaoliangz/react-scoped-css).
+While using react in a professional context, I realized that it was lacking the scopped css feature that I learned to love from Vue and Angular.
+After some reasearch I came across good plugins, but sadly were not compatible with vite and/or rollup.
+Thus, I decided to create this plugin which was greatly inspired by the amazing work of [gaoxiaoliangz](https://github.com/gaoxiaoliangz) with his [react-scoped-css plugin](https://github.com/gaoxiaoliangz/react-scoped-css).

 ## How to install

 ```sh
 npm i rollup-plugin-react-scoped-css
 ```

+### Simple Configuration

 in vite:
 ```